ClaudS2006/interactive_frontend_work_req_1/README.md

 yarn create vite@latest my-project
 ```

-# During the setup, you'll be asked to select a framework and variant (navigate with arrow-keys ⬆⬇):
+## During the setup, you'll be asked to select a framework and variant (navigate with arrow-keys ⬆⬇):

-Framework: select React
+Framework: select React <br>
-Variant: select TypeScript
+Variant: select TypeScript <br>

-# install dependencies in terminal:
+# Install dependencies in terminal:

 you will be prompted to run: